deeptools/HiCExplorer/docs/content/example_usage.rst

 :ref:`findRestSite`
 that is part of HiCExplorer.

-To increase the computation speed, please set the system environment variable `HICEXPLORER_FILE_BUFFER_DIR` to a RAM disk like `/dev/shm`.
+To decrease the computing time you can set the system environment variable `HICEXPLORER_FILE_BUFFER_DIR` to a RAM disk like `/dev/shm`.
-Be careful: This will consume a sustainable amount of memory, for 8 threads and an input buffer size of 400000 it is recommended to use a system with at least 32 GB of RAM.
-If you have a system with lower specifications, decrease the inputBufferSize.
-It is recommended to not use than 100000.
-If the memory is still not enough, use a directory on your local hard drive.
+Be careful: This will consume a sustainable amount of memory i.e. it is recommended to use a system with at least 16 GB, better are 32 GB.
+If your system runs out of memory decrease the inputBufferSize and / or the number of used threads.
+It is recommended to not use less than 100,000.
+If the memory is still not enough use a directory on your local hard drive.

+To set the system environment variable run:

 .. code:: bash